Legionville School Safety Patrol Training Center

 In 1948, the Minnesota American Legion set up a committee to raise funds to construct a permanent training center for the School Patrol and, with the funds raised, the original 560 acre site on North Long Lake was purchased.
 A later addition of land raised the total to 610 acres with 1500 feet of shoreline beach.
 The property contained some buildings, including a large barn which was converted to an all-purpose unit of classrooms, office, canteen, first aid room, a large theater and a recreational area on the second floor.
 A modern dining hall, seven dormitories, caretaker's house and two cabins for staff have been built creating the modern Legionville School Safety Patrol Training Center, Inc.

-Each youngster, between the ages of 10-13, attends and is sponsored by an organization in his home town.
-The typical patrolman is a student entering fifth or sixth grade.
-The patrolman is selected to represent his school at Legionville by the School Patrol Advisor of his school and other school and local personnel.
-They are expected to help train other patrol members when they return to their schools.
+Each youngster, between the ages of 8-13, attends and is sponsored by an organization in his home town.
+The typical patroller is a student entering fourth, fifth, or sixth grade.
+The patrollers is selected to represent their schools at Legionville by the School Patrol Advisor of their school and local personnel.
+Teams of patrollers are encouraged to attend together to enhance their training and knowledge.